Tackling violence against women and girls in Oyo state, Nigeria

 WFD supported the Oyo state women affairs and community development house committee to engage key stakeholders through a scoping mission in Ibadan, Oyo State between November 24th and 26th, 2020.
 Findings from the scoping mission pointed to the need for more awareness and participation of stakeholders like civil society groups working with women and girls in the review of the bill.
 This was important to avoid existing gaps in the Oyo State Violence Against Women Law (VAWL), which made it difficult to protect women and sanction offenders.

 WFD also brought together legal experts and gender practitioners to review and plug gaps in the VAPP Bill.
 The outcome of this was a position paper containing various inputs from the stakeholders.
-The paper was presented to the Oyo State House of Assembly during a public hearing of the bill, which was the first of its kind.89 people in attended.
+The paper was presented to the Oyo State House of Assembly during a public hearing of the bill, which was the first of its kind with 89 participants in attendance.
 Two days later, on 18th December 2020, all 44 amended clauses of the VAPP bill, including stakeholders’ inputs, were adopted, and passed into law.

 The Oyo State Government has already started implementing the VAPP Law.
 With the support of CEP, a media sensitization program tagged “Majiyagbe” (a Yoruba word for ‘Don’t suffer in vain’) was launched in the state.
 This program has provided victims of gender-based violence and other forms of violence an opportunity to speak up with the objective of getting justice.
 Through this weekly advocacy program, civil societies such as FIDA, law enforcement officers, and legal professionals have picked up new cases of GBV to ensure justice is served to victims.